 The conscious mind needs to ensure that the sub-conscious mind is aware of this every day - like anything else - the sub-conscious mind needs to be taught how to do this by the conscious mind every day, until it becomes routine.

 Remember the first time you tried to drive a car or ride a bicycle?
 How often do you think about what you are doing now?
 As opposed to just doing it - the auto-pilot - your subconscious mind has taken over.

 I have written elsewhere on this site about the role of the mind in sickness and in health and for me, this is an area just crying out for research.

-My own experience through the daily practice of meditation, or mind training, using conscious breathing over the years, has led me to conclude that the use of my conscious mind on my cancer helped me enormously to cope with the fears of its possible consequences, which was, and still is, a major motivating factor to maintain the discipline of a daily regime to control and manage what I eat, drink and do.
+My own experience through the daily practice of meditation, or mind training, using conscious breathing over the years, has led me to conclude that the use of my conscious mind on my cancer helped me enormously to cope with the fears of its possible consequences, which was, and still is, a major motivating factor to maintain the discipline of a daily regime to control and manage what I eat, drink, think and do.

 Learn to get your mind round your cancer.

 Download the podcast now.